openstack/ovn-bgp-agent/doc/source/contributor/drivers/nb_bgp_mode_design.rst

-- ``ChassisRedirectCreateEvent``: Similar to ``LogicalSwitchPortProviderCreateEvent`` but with the focus on logical router ports, such as the OVN gateway ports (cr-lrps), instead of logical switch ports.
+- ``ChassisRedirectCreateEvent``: Similar to ``LogicalSwitchPortProviderCreateEvent`` but with the focus on logical router ports, such as the Distributed Router Ports (cr-lrps), instead of logical switch ports.
   The driver calls ``expose_ip`` which performs additional steps to also expose IPs related to the cr-lrps, such as the ovn-lb or IPs in tenant networks.
 The watcher ``match`` checks the chassis information in the ``status`` field, which must be ovn23.09 or later.

-- ``ChassisRedirectDeleteEvent``: Similar to ``LogicalSwitchPortProviderDeleteEvent`` but with the focus on logical router ports, such as the OVN gateway ports (cr-lrps), instead of logical switch ports.
+- ``ChassisRedirectDeleteEvent``: Similar to ``LogicalSwitchPortProviderDeleteEvent`` but with the focus on logical router ports, such as the Distributed Router Ports (cr-lrps), instead of logical switch ports.
   The driver calls ``withdraw_ip`` which performs additional steps to also withdraw IPs related to the cr-lrps, such as the ovn-lb or IPs in tenant networks.
 The watcher ``match`` checks the chassis information in the ``status`` field, which must be ovn23.09 or later.

-- ``LogicalSwitchPortSubnetAttachEvent``: Detects Logical Switch Ports of type ``router`` (connecting Logical Switch to Logical Router) and checks if the associated router is associated to the local chassis, i.e., if the CR-LRP of the router is located in the local chassis.
+- ``LogicalSwitchPortSubnetAttachEvent``: Detects Logical Switch Ports of type ``router`` (connecting Logical Switch to Logical Router) and checks if the associated router is associated to the local chassis, i.e., if the cr-lrp of the router is located in the local chassis.
 If that is the case, the ``expose_subnet`` driver method is called which is in charge of the wiring needed for the IPs on that subnet (set of IP routes and rules).